Comprehensive Refugee Response Framework

 The New York Declaration spells out UNHCR’s role in this process, calling on it to “develop and initiate” comprehensive responses in different countries and regions where refugees are hosted.
 To facilitate this multi-stakeholder process, the High Commissioner has appointed a Task Team composed of staff of UNHCR as well as staff seconded from other UN Agencies, international organisations and NGOs.

-Djibouti, Ethiopia, Uganda and the United Republic of Tanzania have each agreed to apply the comprehensive framework.
-It will also be applied to the Somalia situation, requiring the involvement of Somalia’s Government and its neighbours in a regional approach.
-Countries in the North of Central America, namely Costa Rica, El Salvador, Guatemala, Honduras, Mexico and Panama are also applying a “comprehensive regional protection and solutions framework” to address forced displacement issues in the region.
+Djibouti, Ethiopia, Kenya, Rwanda, Uganda and Zambia have each agreed to apply the comprehensive framework.
+It is also being applied to the Somalia situation, requiring the involvement of Somalia’s Government and its neighbours in a regional approach.
+Countries in the North of Central America, namely Belize, Costa Rica, Guatemala, Honduras, Mexico and Panama are also applying a “comprehensive regional protection and solutions framework” to address forced displacement issues in the region.
 To maximize results, these countries require additional financial support as well as new and innovative partnerships.

 At the Leaders’ Summit on Refugees, which took place the day after the New York Declaration was adopted, 47 States committed to delivering concrete changes to help refugees thrive.
 Some commitments include legal and policy change, such as providing refugees with enhanced access to education, lawful employment, and to existing social services in the countries in which they live.
 Other commitments consist of increased multilateral humanitarian assistance and development aid, as well as expanded access to third country solutions, such as resettlement and complementary pathways.